mcfletch/2daypython/checkup.rst

 Where are You?
 ==============

-Try to answer the following puzzles:
+Try to answer the following puzzles.
+If you get stuck, try writing/running them.

 * what does the following do?